 Based on the number of patients in the 2 mg dose group who had medication in the anterior chamber in our ME and the ALTISSIMO trials, we decided to terminate the development of the GB-102 2 mg dose in all of our clinical trial programs.
-In addition, we capped enrollment in the ALTISSIMO trial to ensure the GB-102 1 mg dose is used for re-dosing of all patients on GB-102 at month six, regardless of their original dose assignment.
+In addition, we capped enrollment in the ALTISSIMO trial at 56 patients as we had sufficient patients to explore repeat dosing with the GB-102 1 mg dose.
+We amended the protocol of the ALTISSIMO trial to ensure the GB-102 1 mg dose is used for re-dosing of all patients on GB-102 at month six, regardless of their original dose assignment.
 Finally, following discussions with the FDA, we shifted the primary endpoint-median time to first additional anti-VEGF supportive therapy-from month ten to month 12.
 On the basis of a safety analysis of the ME trial and interim safety data in the ALTISSIMO trial, we terminated the development of the GB-102 2 mg dose in all of our clinical trial programs and amended the protocol of the ALTISSIMO trial.